 Just announced: UBC Department of Occupational Science and Occupational Therapy Professor Catherine Backman has received a University of Southampton Diamond Jubilee International Visiting Fellowship.

 The Diamond Jubilee International Visiting Fellowship was established to celebrate the University of Southampton’s 60 years as a royal chartered university.
 This fellowship promotes high caliber academic collaboration, contributing to advances in innovative interdisciplinary research.
+To be eligible, fellows must be from a university ranked among the top 50 in the world (in 2016-2017, UBC was ranked 36 in the world by the Times Higher Education World University Rankings).

 Dr. Backman is an occupational therapist and health researcher who has been at UBC since 1986.
 Her research interests center on two fields: the impact of chronic illness on participation in paid and unpaid work and social roles, such as parenting; and, assessing the outcomes of occupational therapy and rehabilitation interventions.